saroye/Coding-Practice-/README.md

 ### Trie
 ### Bit Manipulation

-Where Some of the topics are already cover, and I will be updated this repo weekly.
+### Some of the topics are already cover.
+I will be updated this repo weekly and add different topics and problems based on different data structures.